kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/supported-image-formats.md

 **Rendering**

-To render the progressive JPEG, you can use the basic `UIImageView`/`NSImageView`/`WKInterfaceImage`.
-The default image view loading extensions also support displaying progressive scans.
+To render progressive JPEG, you can use the basic `UIImageView`/`NSImageView`/`WKInterfaceImage`.
+The default image view loading extensions also support displaying progressive previews.

 ### HEIF